jburrows82/llmcord/README.md

 - Appends the formatted results to your original query before sending it to the LLM, providing visual context for analysis or identification.
 - Handles multiple image attachments in a single query.

+### Advanced Query Handling & Context Enhancement
+llmcord employs several strategies to enrich the context provided to the LLM:
+- **Deep Search Keyword**: Including `deepsearch` or `deepersearch` (case-insensitive) in your query automatically attempts to switch to a pre-configured powerful model (default: `x-ai/grok-3`) for that specific request, if the model and its API keys are configured.
+- **Vision Model Fallback**: If your message includes images but your currently selected model doesn't support vision, the bot will automatically switch to a pre-configured fallback vision model (default: `google/gemini-2.5-flash-preview-04-17`) for that request, if available.
+A warning will inform you of the switch.
+- **SearXNG Integration for Grounding**: For non-Gemini/non-Grok models, if your query doesn't contain URLs, the bot can perform a pre-step:
+    1. A Gemini model (`gemini-2.5-flash-preview-04-17` by default) analyzes your query and conversation history to generate relevant web search queries.
+    2. These queries are run against your configured SearXNG instance.
+    3. Content from the top SearXNG result URLs (YouTube, Reddit, general web pages) is fetched, processed (with a configurable length limit for general web content via `searxng_url_content_max_length`), and formatted.
+    4. This fetched web context is then provided to your chosen LLM along with your original query.
+    This feature requires `searxng_base_url` and API keys for the grounding Gemini model to be configured.
+- **PDF Attachment Processing**:
+    - When using Gemini models (with vision/file capabilities enabled), PDF attachments are sent directly to the model.
+    - For other models, text is extracted from PDF attachments using `pypdfium2` and appended to your query.
+- **Image URL Processing**: If you include direct URLs to images (e.g., `https://example.com/image.png`) in your message text, the bot will attempt to download these images and treat them as if they were attached directly, making them available to vision models or Google Lens.

 ### Robust Rate Limit Handling
 - **Persistent Cooldown:** Rate-limited API keys (LLM providers & SerpAPI) are automatically detected and put on a 24-hour cooldown to prevent reuse.
 - **SQLite Database:** Cooldown information is stored in separate SQLite databases per service (in the `ratelimit_dbs/` folder), ensuring the cooldown persists even if the bot restarts.
 - **Automatic Reset:** Databases are automatically reset every 24 hours (tracked via `last_reset_timestamp.txt`).
 Additionally, if *all* keys for a specific service become rate-limited, that service's database is reset immediately to allow retries.
 - **Silent Retries:** Error messages are only sent to Discord if *all* configured keys for a service have been tried and failed for a single request.

-### Gemini Grounding with Sources
+### Interactive Response & Sources
-- When using a compatible Gemini model (e.g., `gemini-2.0-flash`), the bot can automatically use Google Search to ground its responses with up-to-date information.
+- **Gemini Grounding**: When using a compatible Gemini model (e.g., `gemini-2.5-flash-preview-04-17`), the bot can automatically use Google Search to ground its responses with up-to-date information.
-- If a response was enhanced by grounding, a "Show Sources" button will appear below the message.
+- **Persistent Action Buttons**: If a response was enhanced by grounding or if there's a response text, action buttons will appear below the message.
+These buttons are persistent and do not time out.
-- Clicking "Show Sources" reveals the search queries the model used and the web sources it consulted to generate the response.
+    - **"Show Sources" Button**: If grounding was used, this button reveals the search queries the model used and the web sources it consulted.
+The sources are displayed in embeds, split into multiple messages if necessary.
+    - **"Get response as text file" Button**: Allows you to download the bot's full response as a `.txt` file.

 ### And more:
+- **Slash Commands**: `/model`, `/systemprompt`, `/setgeminithinking` for user-specific preferences (see "Slash Commands" section).
-- Supports image attachments when using a vision model (like gpt-4.1, claude-3, gemini-flash, llama-4, etc.)
+- Supports image attachments when using a vision model (like `gpt-4.1`, `claude-3`, `gemini-2.5-flash-preview-04-17`, etc.).
-- Supports text file attachments (.txt, .py, .c, etc.)
+- Supports text file attachments (.txt, .py, .c, etc.) and PDF attachments (see "Advanced Query Handling").
-- Customizable personality (aka system prompt)
+- Customizable personality (default system prompt in `config.yaml`, user-overridable via `/systemprompt`).
-- User identity aware (OpenAI API and xAI API only)
+- User identity aware (OpenAI API and xAI API only, sends user's Discord ID as `name`).
-- Streamed responses (turns green when complete, automatically splits into separate messages when too long)
+- Streamed responses (turns green when complete, automatically splits into separate messages when too long).
+- **Imgur URL Resending**: If the LLM includes Imgur URLs under a specific header in its response, the bot automatically resends these URLs as separate messages to ensure they embed properly.
+- **Configurable OpenAI Vision**: Vision capabilities for OpenAI models can be disabled via `disable_vision: true` in the provider config.
+- **Configurable Gemini Thinking Budget**: The `thinkingBudget` for Gemini models can be enabled and its value set globally in `config.yaml`, and users can toggle its use for their sessions via `/setgeminithinking`.
-- Hot reloading config (you can change settings without restarting the bot)
+- Hot reloading config (you can change settings without restarting the bot).
-- Displays helpful warnings when appropriate (like "⚠️ Only using last 25 messages" when the customizable message limit is exceeded, or "⚠️ Could not fetch all YouTube data" if YouTube API calls fail)
+- Displays helpful warnings when appropriate (e.g., message limits, content fetching issues, model fallbacks).
-- Caches message data in a size-managed (no memory leaks) and mutex-protected (no race conditions) global dictionary to maximize efficiency and minimize Discord API calls
+- Caches message data in a size-managed (no memory leaks) and mutex-protected (no race conditions) global dictionary to maximize efficiency and minimize Discord API calls.
-- Fully asynchronous
+- Fully asynchronous.
-- Modular Python codebase (split from the original single file)
+- Modular Python codebase.

 ## Instructions